jonkatz2/jonkatz2.github.io/_posts/2018-09-27-Debugging-Custom-Shiny-Inputs.md

 I felt that the third step is challenging because the documentation (the first link above) describes what methods your input needs, but not what each method does.
 The third link does a better job, but it doesn't really help if you are doing this for the first time and step 3 isn't working.
 The fourth link holds the key to sucess, and I'll try to describe why.

-If you write R packages with the S4 method dispatch, you know what I mean when I say that a shiny input binding allows you to create a special js class and a few methods for that class.
+If you write R packages with the S4 method dispatch, you know what I mean when I say that a shiny input binding is kind of like creating a special js class and a few methods for that class (even though technically it is just a binding, which is a function within a defined scope).
 The shiny package will repeatedly and automatically call the methods that you write, and these methods work together to trasfer input values from the client-side to the server-side of your app.

 Here is the sample input from link 1, above: